PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I can't see!" protested Boltac.
 And the bolts kept coming and coming.
 Pounding into his left arm.
 He could feel the glove burning his flesh.
 And now, tiny shocks, the leftover current that this glove could not absorb, forced the muscles of his arm to contract and twitch violently.
 He turned his face away from the Wizard, still holding his hand up.
 Eyes closed in a painful wince, he felt on around his belt for where the magic detecting wand vibrated frantically.

 Samga pushed the heavy shelves over.
-They toppled over into Dimsbury knocking him back a step.
+They toppled over into Dimsbury and knocked him back a step.
 The Wizard lashed out blindly and a bolt of electricity caught Samga in the chest.
 Samga staggered towards the Wizard then collapsed.
-As Dimsbury turned back, he saw Boltac his the wand across the room directly into out-of-focus flame above which Asarah dangled.
+As Dimsbury turned back, he saw Boltac throw the wand across the room into the flame of magic.

-"Ha!" cried Boltac as the wand spun through the air, in a perfectly aimed arc.
-Dimsbury sneered and raised his hand to launch another blast at the Merchant.
+"Ha!" cried Boltac as the wand spun through the air.
+Dimsbury sneered and raised his hand to launch another blast at the now distracted Merchant.
 But as the wand entered the flame, there was a wuffing sound, and the flame of magic snapped into sharp focus.
-The wand was sucked into the heart of the flames and, for an instant, everything stopped moving.
+The wand reached the heart of the flame and stopped moving.
+Everything stopped moving.

 "What have you done?" asked Dimsbury.
 Then he realized he didn't care.
-He threw his hands forward in a gesture of power that certain to obliterate the meddling merchant from this plane of existence.
-Except that nothing happened.
+He threw his hands forward in a gesture of power that was certain to obliterate Boltac from this plane of existence.
+But nothing happened.
 Dimsbury looked at his hands, confused.
-Boltac rushed to swing  Asarah out of the way.
+Boltac ran to the dias and swung Asarah off to the side.

-"Stop," commanded Dimsbury, but his voice rang hollow.
-"What have you done?"
+"Stop," commanded Dimsbury.
+He tried again to use his magic, but still, nothing happened.
+"What have you done?" he asked weakly.

 Boltac did not answer.
-He carefully lowered Asarah to the ground.
-Before he could kneel to untie her, he became aware of a high-pitched whine rising above the sound of coins tearing at incapacitated Orcs.
+He lowered Asarah to the ground.
+As he knelt to untie her, he became aware of a high-pitched whine growing louder and louder.

-Dimsbury stared at the now frozen flame.
+Dimsbury stared at the frozen flame.
 The flow of magic, yes, he thought, that's what it had to be.
 The flow of magic had stopped.
 The pressure was building up behind it.
 Inside the still illuminated, perfect flames the wand vibrated furiously, emitting the high-pitched, rising whine that dominated the room.
 If Dimsbury could unblock the flow...
 He reached out and touched the frozen flame.
-As his finger brushed the surface, it cracked like impossibly fine glass, shattering into a million fragments, each of which shattered into a million fragments of it's own.
+As his finger brushed the surface it cracked like fine glass.
+It shattering into a million fragments, and each of those fragments shattered again.

 The explosion that followed knocked everyone flat.
 Asarah, of course was lying on the ground, so she was spared the brunt of the blast.
 Samga, surprised to have survived a bolt of lightning to his chest, had just risen to his hands and knees.
-He saw Dimsbury fly over his head into the wall, even as the blast wave knocked him flat.
+He saw Dimsbury fly over his head, even as the blast knocked him flat.
 Boltac was flipped upside down and thrown into the wall.
 He landed in a heap next to what was left of Relan.
-Even the creeping coins where battered so badly, they retracted into their glittering carapaces and pretended to be currency.
+Even the creeping coins were flung about so violently, they retracted into their glittering carapaces and pretended to be currency.

-As Boltac raised his head, he heard a moan from Relan's corpse.
+As Boltac raised his head, he heard a moan coming from Relan's corpse.
 Wait!
 Not a corpse.
 Somehow he was still alive.
 "Too stupid to die?"
 Boltac asked.
-Even as he searched for it in his pockets.
-From within the small, lacquered box he produced a tiny flask covered in ornately wrapped gold wire.
-No bigger than Boltac's thumb, this vial contained scarcely more moisture than could be found in a few tears.
+Then he searched in his tunic for the small lacquered box.
+He opened it with shaking hands.
+Within it was a tiny  tiny flask covered in ornately wrapped gold wire.
+No bigger than Boltac's thumb, this vial looked as if it could only contained the amount of moisture found in a few tears.

-He looked at Relan, in an ungainly pile on the floor.
-The blood turning brown where it had soaked into his tunic and dried.
+Boltac looked at Relan in an ungainly pile on the floor.
+The blood soaked into his tunic was already turning brown.
 There was no color left in his face.
-The boy's lips were blue with cold, yet still a the slightest of breaths fluttered his nostrils.
+The boy's lips were blue, but still his chest rose and fell.
 How was it that he lived?
 Was this not another kind of magic?
 The magic of will alone?

 "Kid," Boltac said softly.
 "C'mon, kid."
 He carefully removed the tiny top from the flask.
-Very, very carefully, he lifted the flask to Relan's blue and lifeless lips.
+With even more care, he lifted the tiny bottle to Relan's blue and lifeless lips.
 Only the slightest flutter of air on Boltac's fingers gave him any hope that the lad was still alive.
 Boltac doubted that there was enough liquid to do more than wet the Relan's tongue.
 There was scarcely a chance that this would work at all.
-But there was so little chance that any of this should work, why not?
+But there was so little chance that any of this should work, so why not?
 Why not?

 He tipped the bottle up and the few drops disappeared into the cave of Relan's mouth.
+Boltac reached up and grasped the charm necklace around his neck.
+Squeezing all of the charms as tight as he could, until they cut into the palm of his hand and drew blood, Boltac prayed.
+He prayed to everybody.

-On the other side of the room, Dimsbury felt the tingle of power dance along his limbs.
+On the other side of the room, Dimsbury felt the tingle of power dance along his limbs again.
 The magic was back!
 He sat up and exclaimed, "I will have power again."
 Then he sneezed twice, not understanding the sharp pain that shot through his skull each time.
-And why did the room look differently?
+And why did the room look different?
 What was in front of his face?
 He brought his hand up and bumped something.
 The pain became excruciating, and he realized that the Merchant's wand was stuck in his eye.
 He collapsed back to the floor with the shock of it.
 But lying there, hyperventilating for a moment, he managed to calm himself.

 On the far side of the room, he could see the flame, the font of all magic, guttering and flickering as if it was to go out.
 No, thought Dimsbury, this could not be?
-How could this Merchant?
-This fat, ignorant, money-grubbing aberration have stopped him?
+How could this Merchant -- How could this This fat, ignorant, money-grubbing aberration stop him him?
 Did he know what a world without magic would be like?
-Could such a thing even exist.
+Could such a thing even exist?
 For himself, and for the greater good, Dimsbury realized he must reach the flame and coax it back to a fuller life.

 As he struggled to regain his feet, a shape appeared before him.
-Holding his chest, Samga said, "Master," because he didn't have another name for the man who lay before him.
+Dimsbury looked up and saw Samga, holding his chest with one hand.
+Samga said, "Master," because he didn't have another name for the man who lay before him.

 "Yes, Samga, my faithful servant after all.
 Thank goodness I did not strike you down.
 Please, help me," said the Wizard, not entirely aware that he was begging.